 The company that’s raising capital must decide:

-Most of the time, companies with the best terms and prices are able to raise the most capital.
+Most of the time, companies with the best terms and prices can raise the most capital.

 Raising Capital Online